duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

     "use strict";
 ```

-We begin by invoking an anonymous, immediate function, which takes an object as input, i.e. the environment, and then we turn on [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FFunctions_and_function_scope%2FStrict_mode).
+We begin by invoking an anonymous, immediate function, which takes an object as input (i.e. the environment) and then we turn on JavaScript's [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FFunctions_and_function_scope%2FStrict_mode).
 You don't really need to understand the purpose of these first two lines to create a Spice instant answer, however they're both necessary and must be included.

 ```javascript
     env.ddg_spice_npm = function (api_result) {